Loading please wait

 This is the class with the highest frequency.

-The modal class is 130 cm to 135 cm.
+So the modal class is 130 cm to 135 cm.

-That's a lot of information to take in - don't worry if you can't remember it all, you can check back to this introduction at any point during the activity by clicking on the red button on the side of the screen.
+That's a lot of information to take in - don't worry if you can't remember it all, you can check back to this introduction at any point during the activity by clicking on the red button on the side of the screen!

 What is EdPlace?